Dr. Shirley's Web Courses

 - AD 1769-1821

-- Napoleon, becomes a general and then Emperor of France
+- Napoleon Bonaparte, became a general, and then Emperor of France

 - AD 1770

-- Russian Empress Catherine II "the Great" sends the Russian fleet to western Greece to help Greeks revolt against Turks.
-Revolt fails
+- Russian Empress Catherine II "the Great" sent the Russian fleet to western Greece to help Greeks revolt against Turks.
+The Revolt failed

 - AD 1775-1781